 In this chapter, you will learn the basic principles behind acid-base analysis.
 Look inside and see how the pH is determined by bicarbonate and pCO2.
 This chapter concludes with a handy rule for how to determine if the primary underlying disorder is metabolic or respiratory.

-- A simple rule for identifying the type of acid-base disorderfree
+- A simple rule for identifying the type of acid-base disorder

-In this ultra-short chapter (consisting of just one lesson) you will get a short introduction to respiratory disorders.1 Steps
+In this ultra-short chapter (consisting of just one lesson) you will get a short introduction to respiratory disorders.

 In this chapter, we'll teach you about the different causes for metabolic acidosis.
 You'll also learn how to use one of the most powerful tools in acid-base analysis—the anion gap.
 As you'll see, it's invaluable when analyzing any acid-base problems.